-Standards, changes and interpretations of standards in effect on March 31, 2010 that did not have a material impact on the Company's interim financial information:
+Standards, changes and interpretations of standards in effect on June 30, 2010 that did not have a material impact on the Company's financial statements:

 Standard Main requirements Date of effectiveness Improvements to IFRSs - 2009 Change in the several accounting pronouncements.
 Effective for annual periods beginning on or after January 1, 2010.
 Changes to IFRS 32 Classification of issue rights.
-Effective for annual periods beginning on or after February 1, 2010 Changes to IFRS 2 IFRIC 19 intragroup share-based payments settled in cash.
+Applicable to annual periods beginning on or after February 1, 2010.
+Changes to IFRS 2 IFRIC 19 intragroup share-based payments settled in cash.
 Effective for annual periods beginning on or after January 1, 2010.

 In August 2010, CVM issued Resolution 636/10, which approved CPC 41 - Earnings (Loss) per Share, prepared based on IAS 33 - Earnings per Share.
-CPC 41 provides for the disclosure of earnings (loss) per share, without any impacts on recognition, measurement and presentation of individual interim financial information.
-The Company adopted CPC 41 in its individual and consolidated interim financial information for the quarter ended March 31, 2010.
+CPC 41 provides for the disclosure of earnings (loss) per share, without any impacts on recognition, measurement and presentation of the individual interim financial information.
+The Company adopted CPC 41 in its individual and consolidated interim financial information for the quarter ended June 30, 2010.

-The standards and changes to existing standards below were pucblished and are mandatory for the Company's annual accounting periods beginning April 1, 2010, or thereafter or for subsequent periods.
+The standards and changes to existing standards below were published and are mandatory for the Company's accounting periods beginning January 1, 2011 or thereafter or for subsequent periods.
 However, the Company did not adopt these standards and changes in advance.

-Standard Main requirements Date of effectiveness Improvements to IFRSs -2010 Change in the several accounting pronouncements.
+Standard Main requirements Date of effectiveness Improvements to IFRSs - 2010 Change in the several accounting pronouncements.
 Effective for annual periods beginning on or after January 1, 2011.
 IFRS 9 (as amended in 2010) Financial Instruments.
 Effective for annual periods beginning on or after January 1, 2013.
-Changes to IFRS 24 Related party disclosures.
+Changes to IFRS 24 Related-party disclosure.
 Effective for annual periods beginning on or after January 1, 2011.
 Changes to IFRS 7 Disclosure - transfer of financial assets.
 Effective for annual periods beginning on or after July 1, 2011.
-Changes to IAS 12 Deferred taxes - recovery of the underlying assets, when an asset is measured using the fair value model in IAS 40.
+Changes to IAS 12 Deferred taxes - recovery of the underlying assets when an asset is measured using the fair value model, pursuant to IAS 40.
 Effective for annual periods beginning on or after January 1, 2012.
-Changes to IAS 32 Classification of rights issues Effective for annual periods beginning on or after February 1, 2010.
+Changes to IAS 32 Classification of rights Effective for annual periods beginning on or after February 1, 2010.
 Changes to IFRIC 14 Prepayments of minimum funding requirements Effective for annual periods beginning on or after January 1, 2011.
-Changes to IFRIC 19 Extinguishing liabilities by issues of equity instruments.
-Effective for annual periods beginning on or after July 1, 2010.
+IFRIC 19 IFRIC 19 - Extinguishing financial liabilities with equity instruments.